cnlancehu/lucide-slint/README.md

 ```

 # License
-This project is licensed under the MIT License, while Lucide is licensed under the ISC License or the MIT License.
+This project is licensed under the MIT License, while Lucide is licensed under the ISC License.

 See [LICENSE](./LICENSE) for more details.